-We are currently developing a new imaging tool call the radioluminescence microscope that can image radionuclide-labeled molecules in a standard microscopy environment, on the level of single cells.
-Virtually any molecules can be labled using beta-emitting isotopes, and imaged with high sensitivity with this approach.
+We are currently developing a new imaging tool called the radioluminescence microscope that can image radionuclide-labeled molecules in a standard microscopy environment, on the level of single cells.
+Virtually any molecule can be labled using beta-emitting isotopes, and imaged with high sensitivity with this approach.

 Principle of Radioluminescence Microscopy

 The key to radioluminescence microscopy is the scintillator.
 This inorganic crystal turns the ionization from incoming a beta particle into light, which can be visualized using a highly sensitive optical microscope.
 Single radioactive molecules can thereby be localized and entire images showing the distribution of such molecules can be reconstructed.

 As a demonstration, non-Hodgkins lymphoma cells were labeled with 64Cu-labeled rituximab, an anticancer monoclonal antibody.
 Binding of the drug to single cells can be clearly visualized using radioluminescence microscopy (RLM).
 By fusing the brightfield (BF) and radioluminescence (RLM) images together, one can verify that radioluminescence is coming specifically from single cells.
 Fluorescence can be used to verify the binding of the drug.